unswsecsoc/UNSW-Discord-Verification-Bot/README.md

 The `verify` channel should be the only channel accessible to an unverified discord user.
 It doesn't need to be called 'verify'. \
 Also, remove all permissions from `@everyone`.
 They will still be able to use the verification button.

+Join the Discord server to receive announcements about upgrades, outages and to get help: [secso.cc/verificationbotdiscord](http://secso.cc/verificationbotdiscord)

 ## Backups
 SecSoc does not guarantee the availability of backups for all societies so we reccommend regularly utilising the `/export` (admin only) command and maintain backups for your own society.
 If issues arise, contact `projects@unswsecurity.com` or for general problems, raise an issue on this GitHub repository.